Nino Lomjaria: Biography

 Nino Lomjaria was born in the town of Ozurgeti in then-Soviet Georgia.
 She graduated from the Tbilisi State University with a degree in law in 2006 and obtained MA from the Washington University in St. Louis in 2011.
-He worked with the Georgian Young Lawyers' Association — one of Georgia's leading rights group — from 2003 to 2010.
+She worked with the Georgian Young Lawyers' Association — one of Georgia's leading rights group — from 2003 to 2010.
 She then served as Executive Director of the non-governmental organization International Society for Fair Elections And Democracy — Georgia's largest election monitoring group — from 2011 to 2015 and Secretary General of the European Network of Election Monitoring Organizations from 2015 to 2016.
 After a spell as deputy head at the State Audit Office of Georgia from 2016 to 2017, she was nominated by the ruling Georgian Dream party as Public Defender of Georgia following consultations with civil society organizations and approved by the Parliament of Georgia for a five-year term on 30 November 2017.